essykams/fitness-training/README.md

 -Validation using W3C HTML and CSS validators to ensure code standards compliance

 !{HTML}(assets/documentaion/HTML-validation-error.png)
+!{HTML}(assets/documentation/HTML-validation-no-error.png)
+!{CSS}(assets/documentation/CSS-validation-no-error.png)

+The errors were corrected by running the codes on W3C validator severally until no errors or warnings were shown.

 -Debugging using DevTools to identify and fixed issues that had occured.